RackHD/RackHD/packer/README.md

 - use VMWare Tools

  Option #1:  Install VMWare WorkStation locally on the same OS where the packer build runs ( example: install VMware Workstation 12.x )
+ Note: the licensed version of VMWare WorkStation is required, to enable the 2-stages vmware build.(iso -> temp_vmx -> final_ova )

  Option #2:  To use a remote VMware vSphere Hypervisor to build your VM, just to add below lines in template-ubuntu-*.json as sub fields of "builders"(refer to https://www.packer.io/docs/builders/vmware-iso.html for more info.)